This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 You can accept a suggestion from the list in one of the following ways:

-- Press Enter or double-click the desired choice to insert completion to the left from the caret.
+Press Enter or double-click a list item to insert it to the left of the caret.

 View code hierarchy

 You can view code hierarchy when you've selected an entry from the suggestions list: